asinghani/sky130-chip-vis/README.md

 ## Contributing

-If you run into any problems (especially `assert` failures or other crashes) running on your design, please open a GitHub issue with some details about your design and the exact error that was printed when the script failed.
+If you run into any problems (especially `assert` failures or other crashes) running on your design, please open a GitHub issue with some details about your design and the exact error that was printed when the program failed.
 (Or, feel free to send a pull-request if you have any changes/improvements).

 ## License